Nine Raters, One Index: Carrying LLM Disagreement into Labour-Market Estimates

 \section{Data}

-This paper uses the survey data and questionnaires from the Skills and Employment Surveys (SES) to derive, validate, and analyse a new index of generative AI exposure \parencite{Butt2025SkillsReport}.
-The SES is a series of nationally representative, repeated cross-sectional surveys of people in paid work in Britain, conducted approximately every five years since the mid-1980s \parencite{Felstead2019SES}.
-It uniquely collects detailed and consistently measured information on job tasks, skills use, and workplace technologies, making it exceptionally well-suited for evaluating technological impacts at the task level \parencite{Henseke2025DegreesMarket}.
+The index is built from the British Skills and Employment Surveys (SES), a series of nationally representative repeated cross-sections of people in paid work in Britain, run about every five years since the mid-1980s \parencite{Butt2025SkillsReport,Felstead2019SES}.
+We use the 2017 and 2023--24 waves, which hold 3,304 and 5,784 workers with complete task data.
+The SES asks about job tasks, skills use, and workplace technologies with consistent wording across waves, which is what makes exposure measurable at the job rather than the occupation level \parencite{Henseke2025DegreesMarket}.

-Since 1997, SES has asked workers to rate the importance of a consistent set of work activities or job tasks, enabling within-occupation comparisons across nearly three decades.
+Since 1997, SES has asked workers to rate the importance of a consistent set of work activities or job tasks.
 Importance is reported on a 5-point scale from essential to not at all important.
 The instrument aims to collect information on the tasks performed in jobs across the economy to measure the demand for \textit{generic job skills} rather than to provide a complete account of activities workers carry out in their role \parencite{Green2012EmployeeAnalysis}.
-Its scope and scale are similar to O*NET’s inventory of generalised work activities, which describes general job behaviours \parencite{Hansen2014ONETDevelopment}.
+Its scope and scale are similar to O*NET's inventory of generalised work activities, which describes general job behaviours \parencite{Hansen2014ONETDevelopment}.

-In SES 2017 and 2023-24, respondents rated up to 44 work activities, with some variation depending on managerial status and the importance of foundational literacy and numeracy tasks.
-These 44 tasks were grouped into 12 task categories (\cref{tab:taskcats}), which differentiate between manual, cognitive, and interpersonal activities, thereby structuring our analysis and streamlining the classification process.
+In SES~2017 and 2023--24, respondents rated up to 44 work activities, with some variation depending on managerial status and the importance of foundational literacy and numeracy tasks. \Cref{tab:taskcats} lists them, grouped into 12 categories for exposition only: every LLM classification operates on the individual task.